The R&D technical narrative: the final piece in the R&D tax claim jigsaw - EmpowerRD

 What about the inspector reading the narrative?

 The HMRC inspector reading the narrative will be time-poor and unlikely to have significant technical or scientific expertise.
-To overcome this, it’s important to translate complex technical detail into terms that HMRC inspectors will understand.
+To overcome this, it’s important to translate complex technical details into terms that HMRC inspectors will understand.
 If it’s too long or convoluted, there’s a chance of more questions from HMRC.
 A specialist advisor should have expert technical writers to help you overcome this hurdle.

 Why is my input needed to make it a compelling narrative?